Migrate from Pegasus 1.2 to Pegasus 1.5

 2

-Skip this step if you already use the video parameter.
+Skip this step if you already provide your video as an asset, URL, or base64 string.

 Replace the video_id parameter with a VideoContext_AssetId object passed to the video parameter.